-From 1 July 2015 Council concessions were replaced with the State Government cost of living concession for pensioners.
+From 1 July 2015, Council concessions were replaced with the State Government cost of living concession for pensioners.

-If a ratepayer seeks further information, they are directed to Concessions SA Hotline on 1800 307 758 or the concessions section of the SA.GOV.AU website.
+If a ratepayer seeks further information, they are directed to Concessions SA Hotline on 1800 307 758 or the concessions section of the www.sa.gov.au website.